williamdemeo/Czerny/README.md

 loop, it will take a long time for large n.

 Probably a better way to improve the algorithm is to think of smart ways to thin the set of candidate pairs of unary maps.
+Currently, the default is to look only at functions f, g, with f a permutation and g a map from {0,1,...,n-1} onto a set of size n-1.

 Sample Output